John Rocker: Baseball career

-In 1998, he was promoted to the major league club.
-In Rocker's first season in the major leagues, he was 1–3 with a 2.13 ERA in 38 innings pitched.
-The following year, an injury put Atlanta closer Kerry Ligtenberg on the DL, moving Rocker into the role of closer, where he was 4–5 with 38 saves and a 2.49 ERA.
-In 2000, he was 1–2 with 24 saves, posting a 2.89 ERA, but in June 2000, Rocker was demoted for threatening a reporter.
+In 1998, the Braves promoted Rocker to the major leagues.
+In his first season in the major leagues, he was 1–3 with a 2.13 ERA in 38 innings pitched.
+The following year, an injury put Atlanta closer Kerry Ligtenberg on the disabled list, moving Rocker into the role of closer, where he was 4–5 with 38 saves and a 2.49 ERA.
+In 2000, he was 1–2 with 24 saves, posting a 2.89 ERA but in June 2000, Rocker was demoted after threatening a reporter.

-Rocker started to receive intense taunting from opposing teams' fans due to his negative behavior, and his pitching performance began to decline.
-On June 23, 2001, Rocker, along with minor-league infielder Troy Cameron (Atlanta's first-round draft pick in 1997), was traded to the Cleveland Indians for right-handed relievers Steve Karsay and Steve Reed, along with cash.
+Rocker started to receive intense taunting from opposing teams' fans due to his negative behavior and his pitching performance began to decline.
+On June 22, 2001, Rocker, along with minor-league infielder Troy Cameron (Atlanta's first-round draft pick in 1997), was traded to the Cleveland Indians for right-handed relievers Steve Karsay and Steve Reed along with cash.
 In Cleveland, his record that year was 3–7 with a 5.45 ERA and four saves.
-Rocker also played that year for the Indians in the ALDS against the Seattle Mariners.
-The following year, the Indians traded him to the Texas Rangers for pitcher David Elder.
+Rocker pitched in the ALDS against the Seattle Mariners.
+After the season, the Indians traded him to the Texas Rangers for pitcher David Elder.
 In Texas, he refused designation to the minor leagues.
 In 2002, he again struggled at 2–3 with a 6.66 ERA and was released.
 In 2003, Rocker signed with the Tampa Bay Devil Rays but was released after two appearances and an ERA of 9.00.

-He took the 2004 season off to recover from surgery on his left shoulder.
+Rocker took the 2004 season off to recover from surgery on his left shoulder.
 In 2005, he signed with the Long Island Ducks of the independent Atlantic League.
 In April 2005, he asked New Yorkers to "bury the hatchet."
 After going 0–2 with a 6.50 ERA in 23 games, he was released on June 27, 2005.

 Controversies

 Controversial statements

-In a story published in the December 27, 1999, issue of Sports Illustrated, Rocker made a number of allegations stemming from his experiences in New York City and answering a question about whether he would ever play for the New York Yankees or the New York Mets.
+In a story published in the December 27, 1999, issue of Sports Illustrated, Rocker made a number of allegations stemming from his experiences in New York City and answering a question about whether he would ever play for the New York Yankees or the New York Mets:

 During the interview, he also spoke of his opinion of the New York Mets and their fans:

 The interview was conducted while driving to a speaking engagement in Atlanta.
 The reporter, Jeff Pearlman, wrote that during the interview session, Rocker spat on a Georgia State Route 400 toll machine and mocked Asian women.
 Also, Rocker referred to Curaçaoan teammate Randall Simon as a "fat monkey".